Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 Price: AED 2,500–15,000/night (€625–3,750) | Location: Palm Jumeirah West Crescent

-One&Only The Palm (the quiet counterpoint to the Atlantis properties on the opposite side of the Palm) is the finest private island feeling in Dubai — the extraordinary 90 rooms and 4 mansions (the smallest luxury property on the Palm — the most exclusive, the most personal service), the excellent ZEST restaurant (the finest healthy-contemporary cuisine in Dubai), and the extraordinary private beach (the most exclusive beach on the Palm).
+One&Only The Palm, the quiet counterpoint to the Atlantis properties on the opposite side of the Palm, comes closest to a private island feeling in Dubai.
+With 90 rooms and 4 mansions it is the smallest luxury property on the Palm — the most exclusive, with the most personal service — plus the excellent ZEST restaurant (the city’s best healthy-contemporary cuisine) and a private beach no other Palm address can match for seclusion.

 FIVE Palm Jumeirah — Party Luxury